the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 -->
 * Do we want to support older browser versions?
 * How will we ensure that two people see the same real time message stream while messaging?
-* Is there demand for matching "Study Buddies" of different Universities? (i.e.: UMass student matching with a Smith College student)
+* Is there demand for matching "StudyBuddies" of different Universities? (i.e.: UMass student matching with a Smith College student)

 *Brenton Chasse and Grayson Kempster, 03/13/15*